 The school and staff take safeguarding seriously and understand this policy is over- arching.
-We refer staff to the 'Social Media Policy', 'Staff Code of Conduct' and 'Guidance for Safer Working Practice for those working with Children and Young People in Education Settings May 2022'.
+We refer staff to the 'Staff use of mobile phones policy / guidance' and 'Guidance for Safer Working Practice for those working with Children and Young People in Education Settings May 2022'.